basic logo

 Size

 3.25 - 5.75 inches long from snout to vent (8.2 - 14.6 cm).
-Males are a bit smaller than females.

 Appearance

-A large lizard with a large head, a rounded body, well-developed limbs, granular scales, and a long rounded tail, which can be more than twice the body length.
+A large fast-moving lizard with a large head, a rounded body, well-developed limbs, granular scales, and a long rounded tail, which can be more than twice the body length.

 Juveniles have more highly contrasted markings than adults, often with rusty coloring on the back or bright red spots.

 A fast diurnal ambush predator that typically lies in wait in the dappled shadows under a bush where the lizard's dark and light markings help it to avoid the attention of its prey.
-Typically active from March to October, with a shorter activity period at colder higher-elevation locations.
-Hides under rocks, surface objects and in burrows.
-When threatened sometimes hisses and squeals.
-Its strong jaws are capable of delivering a painful bite.

-Diet
+Diet and Feeding

 Reproduction